Recognition of same-sex unions in Cyprus: Statistics

 By 18 April 2016, eight same-sex partnerships had been registered in Cyprus.
-By October of the same year, that number had increased to approximately 70 couples.

-Civil partnerships are also popular among different-sex couples.
-As of August 2017, heterosexual couples accounted for about 70% of all partnerships, while same-sex couples made up the remaining 30%.
-By December 2020, around 1,700 partnerships had been registered, with 90% of these being between heterosexual couples.
+By October of the same year, this number had risen to about 70.
+Civil partnerships are also popular among different-sex couples: as of August 2017, they accounted for roughly 70% of all registrations, with same-sex couples making up the remaining 30%.
+By December 2020, around 1,700 partnerships had been recorded, 90% of them between different-sex couples.
+This figure increased to 5,037 by the end of 2024, of which 415 involved same-sex partners.

 Same-sex marriage

 Same-sex marriage is not legal in Cyprus.
 The Constitution of Cyprus does not explicitly ban same-sex marriages.
 Article 22 states that "[a]ny person reaching nubile age is free to marry and to found a family according to the law relating to marriage, applicable to such person under the provisions of this Constitution."
 In September 2022, activists campaigned for legalization at Cyprus Pride.
-A number of candidates running in the 2023 presidential election have stated their support for same-sex marriage, including the winner and president-elect, Nikos Christodoulides, and runner-up Andreas Mavroyiannis.
+A number of candidates running in the 2023 presidential election stated their support for same-sex marriage, including the winner, Nikos Christodoulides, and runner-up Andreas Mavroyiannis.
+Following the legalization of same-sex marriage in Greece in February 2024, a government spokesman said that "politicians and society are not ready for gay marriage and adoption" but that "at some point this dialogue will be opened in Cyprus".
+In May 2024, the President of the House of Representatives, Annita Demetriou, said that "Cyprus is not yet ready" for the legalization of same-sex marriage.
+However, in March 2024, Kathimerini predicted the issue to "soon come to the political forefront".
+The Progressive Party of Working People, the Movement of Ecologists – Citizens' Cooperation and Volt Cyprus have expressed support for same-sex marriage.

 Public opinion

 The 2006 Eurobarometer found that only 14% of Cypriots were in favour of same-sex marriage.
-This was the third lowest in the European Union at the time; only in Latvia and Romania was support lower.
+This was the third lowest in the European Union at the time, above only Latvia and Romania.
 The 2015 Eurobarometer found that support had increased to 37%, while 56% were opposed.

-A 2014 survey found that 53.3% of Cypriots supported civil unions or partnerships for same-sex couples.
+A 2014 survey found that 53% of Cypriots supported civil unions or partnerships for same-sex couples.

 The 2019 Eurobarometer found that 36% of Cypriots thought same-sex marriage should be allowed throughout Europe, while 60% were opposed.
+The 2023 Eurobarometer showed that support had increased to 50%, while 44% were opposed.
+The survey also found that 46% of Cypriots thought that "there is nothing wrong in a sexual relationship between two persons of the same sex", while 50% disagreed.
+This was the first time an opinion poll had found majority support for same-sex marriage in Cyprus, showing a steady increase in support for LGBT rights.